39 Coastal Decorating Ideas for Your Beach Home

 Nothing conveys the feeling of coastal living quite like an open living room concept with oversized sofas, nautical stripes, coastal decor, sea-inspired accents, and seaside prints.

-In terms of decor, consider incorporating beach-inspired elements such as seashells, driftwood, and coral.
-But be careful not to overdo it; you don’t want your home to look like a beachside souvenir shop.
+Consider incorporating beach-inspired elements such as seashells, driftwood, and coral.
+However, be cautious not to overdo it; you don’t want your home to resemble a beachside souvenir shop.
 Instead, choose key pieces that evoke the coastal vibe without being too literal.

 Dining Area with Nautical Prints